haxpor/vkdocs-manpages-autogensh/README.md

 `make clean`

 This will remove all generated files resulting from `make`.
+This will only remove generated files inside Vulkan-Docs directory.
+It doesn't have any effect to your installed manpages on your system.

 ## Purge

 `make purge`

 This will remove entire directory `Vulkan-Docs`.
+This is equivalent of manually removing such directory yourself.

 # Behind the scene